isc-projects/kea/doc/sphinx/arm/quickstart.rst

 Quick Start Guide Using Native Packages
 =======================================

-ISC provides native Alpine, deb and RPM packages, which make Kea installation much easier.
+ISC provides native Alpine, deb, and RPM packages, which make Kea installation much easier.
 Unless specific compilation options are desired, it is usually easier to install Kea using native packages.